Keep Walking –

 So, I keep walking this path and enjoy the good days, endure the harder days and trust the folks who surround and support me.

-Posted on August 30, 2016, in #depression, Mental Health and tagged #anxiety, #depression, #disorder, #enthstigma, #keepwalking, #Stopthestigma, #wisdom, Contemplative, Stillness.
+Posted on August 30, 2016, in Mindfulness and tagged #anxiety, #depression, #disorder, #enthstigma, #keepwalking, #Stopthestigma, #wisdom, Contemplative, Stillness.
 Bookmark the permalink.
 Leave a comment.